kabasakalis/windows-dotfiles/README.md

 ### SpaceVim
 * Read about [Spacevim](https://github.com/SpaceVim/SpaceVim)
 * The easiest way to install is to download [install.cmd](https://spacevim.org/install.cmd) and run it as administrator, or install SpaceVim manually.
+* It's Important to realize that the Neovim runtime is symlinked to spacevim installation folder.
+Essentially Spacevim hijacks Neovim or (GVim).
+See `dotfiles.bat` for details.

 ### Visual Studio
 The `vs` folder contains exported settings for Visual Studio.